-Optometry students will pursue a Doctor of Optometry Degree (O.D).
+Optometry students will pursue a Doctor of Optometry (OD) degree.
 This is a terminal degree that takes 4 years of optometry school after you earn your bachelor’s degree.
-Preparation for optometry school involves curricular and extracurricular experiences which demonstrate communication, leadership, community service, research, and familiarity with the optometry profession.
+Preparation for optometry school involves curricular and extracurricular experiences which demonstrate communication and leadership skills, community service, research, and familiarity with the optometry profession.

 We do not have a School of Optometry in the state of Mississippi, but there are great schools all over the country.
 There are seats reserved for Mississippi at the University of Alabama-Birmingham and the Southern College of Optometry in Memphis.

 - bachelor’s degree in any major that you choose,